 * Writing Workshop: Writing Workshop is a course designed for the heterogeneous learning experience.
 This unique course focuses on skill improvement in a unconventional way with students from all backgrounds, grades, and levels.
 Advanced students are encouraged to elect the class as mentors while concentrating on ways to get their work published.

 * Keystone Exams: Keystone Exams are intended to be given at the end of the course for which they are associated.
 The three subjects currently scheduled for Keystone Exams are Algebra, Biology, and Literature (associated with our 10th grade English).
 Like the preparation for the PSSA, Common Core Standards will be strategically embedded through carefully designed lesson plans, and student data will drive many of the targeted performance goals.

 * Senior Graduation Project: Each 12th grade student is required to complete a culminating project in order to graduate.
-The goals of the project are to provide students with choices so he or she can demonstrate strengths; create a valid, equitable, and reliable learning experience for all students; create an opportunity for students to self-direct and reflect on their work; and encourage students to explore a topic of personal interest to promote lifelong learning skills.
+The goals of the project are to provide students with choices so he or she can demonstrate strengths; create a valid, equitable, and reliable learning experience for all students; create an opportunity for students to self-direct and reflect on their work; and encourage students to explore a topic of personal interest and passion to promote lifelong learning skills.
 See Ms. Rieger's webpage for more information.

 * Theater Program: Working in concert with our electives, the high school produces a yearly dramatic play and musical.
 The quality reputation of our high school productions continues year after year.
 Any student interest may participate.
 See Mr. Darnell, Ms. Imhoff, or Ms. Durland for more information.